ericbulloch/kwmd/tools/nmap.md

   - `-p1-1000` A range of ports
   - `-p22,80,443,5000` Multiple ports
   - `-p21-25,80,443` Range of ports and multiple ports
+- `--packet-trace` Show all packets sent and received
 - `-PE` Use ICMP echo request scans
 - `-Pn` Treat the host as online.
 Skip host discovery.
 Disables ICMP echo requests
 - `--reason` Display the reason for a result